rust-lang/nomicon/src/subtyping.md

 exactly.
 For this reason `'static`, the forever lifetime, is a subtype of every lifetime.

-Higher-ranked lifetimes are also subtypes of every concrete lifetime.
-This is because taking an arbitrary lifetime is strictly more general than taking a specific one.
+Higher-ranked lifetimes (`for<'a>`) are also subtypes of every concrete lifetime.
+This is because something which can handle "any lifetime" can certainly handle "some lifetime".

-(The typed-ness of lifetimes is a fairly arbitrary construct that some disagree with.
-However it simplifies our analysis to treat lifetimes and types uniformly.)
+> NOTE: The typed-ness of lifetimes is a fairly arbitrary construct that some disagree with.
+However it simplifies our analysis to treat lifetimes and types uniformly.

-However you can't write a function that takes a value of type `'a`!
-Lifetimes are always just part of another type, so we need a way of handling that.
+With all that said, we still don't know much of anything about how subtyping works in Rust.
+In Java you can write a function that takes an Animal, but in Rust you can't actually write a function that takes a value of type `'a`!
-To handle it, we need to talk about *variance*.
+Lifetimes are always just part of another type, so we need some way to reason about how subtyping composes to ever use it in Rust.
+What we need is *variance*.